KGF: Chapter 1: Theatrical

-YouTube

-KGF Chapter 1 also release his Hindi dubbed version on YouTube channel Goldmines Telefilms. the Hindi dubbed version crossed more than 750 million views.

 Distribution

 The distribution rights for the Kannada version were bought by KRG Studios, a sister company of Hombale Films.
-The film's Hindi version was distributed by Ritesh Sidhwani, Farhan Akhtar, and Anil Thadani, who bought the rights under their banners Excel Entertainment and AA Films.
-The rights for the Tamil and Telugu dubbed versions were sold to Vishal Film Factory and Vaaraahi Chalana Chitram.
+The film's Hindi version was distributed by Ritesh Sidhwani, Farhan Akhtar and Anil Thadani under their banners Excel Entertainment and AA Films.
+The rights for the Tamil and Telugu dubbed versions were sold to Vishal Film Factory and Vaaraahi Chalana Chitram respectively.
 The Malayalam-dubbed rights of the film were sold to Global United Media.

 Screenings and statistics

 K.G.F: Chapter 1 received a U/A certificate from the Central Board of Film Certification in early December 2018.
 It was reported that the film would be released to 1,800–2,200 screens worldwide, the widest ever release for a Kannada film.
 However, it was later reported that the film was released to 2,460 screens, including 1,500 for the Hindi version, 400 each for Kannada and Telugu, 100 for Tamil and 60 for Malayalam.

-The advance booking for the shows were started on 16 December 2018, and saw a tremendous response upon its initial bookings.
-Following its response, the filmmakers allotted early morning shows at 4:00 a.m. for the preview.
+Following advance booking response, the filmmakers allotted early morning shows at 4:00 a.m. for the preview.
 The film was released in the U.S. and Canada on 20 December 2018 and in India the following day.
 The day also saw releases in parts of Africa, Hong Kong, New Zealand and parts of Eastern Europe, including Cyprus, the first in these regions for a Kannada film.
 The film released in Malaysia on 28 December and in United Kingdom on 4 January 2019.

 The Hindi-dubbed version of the film was released to 71 screens in Pakistan on 11 January and became the first Kannada film to be released there, although Lucia (2013) was screened at film festivals and had no theatrical release in the country.